aapwoka/aapwoka/README.md

 - ⚡ Fun fact: ...
 -->
-My name is Alvine Apwoka, a Software Developer and I love coding.
+My name is Alvine Apwoka, a Software Developer and enthusiast.

 LINE OF WORK :